Quick-fire answers to our most frequently asked questions

 International flights are not included as standard in our packages as we have clients coming to Japan from all over the world and like to give our clients the flexibility to make their own arrangements should this be more convenient.
 Even if you prefer to book your flights separately we are more than happy to provide advice and even look for where you might find the best fares.

-The major airports in Japan are Tokyo Narita Airport (NRT) which is one hour outside of Tokyo and Osaka Kansai Airport (KIX) which is close to Osaka, Nara and Kyoto.
+The major airports in Japan are Tokyo Narita Airport (NRT), which is one hour outside of Tokyo, and Osaka Kansai Airport (KIX), which is close to Osaka, Nara and Kyoto.

-However, the further away from large urban areas you get the less English you will find spoken, and in rural areas you may struggle to find anyone who understands you!
-However there are often staff who speak some English at tourist sights and attractions.
+However, the further away from large urban areas you get, the less English you will find spoken - and in rural areas you may struggle to find anyone who understands you!
+There are often staff who speak some English at tourist sights and attractions.
 English (to differing degrees!) is spoken at most of the accommodation options we work with.

 English explanations at sights and attractions vary; some have plenty of information in English, some have rather less.
 Menus in English can be found at some restaurants, again mainly those in the big cities with more regular non-Japanese trade.
 However, many restaurants that do not have English menus will have picture menus which take a lot of the stress and worry out of ordering!

 The Japanese are almost universally polite and helpful.
-Even in a situation where someone does not speak English they will almost certainly be willing to try and help and people often go out of their way to assist foreign travelers.
+Even in a situation where someone does not speak English they will almost certainly be willing to try to help, and people often go out of their way to assist foreign travellers.
 This is out of genuine care and concern and is not done expecting anything in return!

 Visitors from the UK, US, Australia, Canada and many European countries do not need a visa to visit Japan.
 You can find a list of countries and regions that have visa exemption arrangements with Japan here:

-If your country of residence (or your passport country) does not have an exemption arrangement then you will need to apply for a visa through the Japanese embassy in your country of residence.
+If your country of residence (or your passport country) does not have an exemption arrangement then you will need to apply for a visa through the Japanese Embassy in your country of residence.

 A list of embassies can be found here: